-“After 37 years, with strong commitment to hard work, having directly created 30,000 jobs in our companies and their subsidiaries, as well as another 20,000 jobs in technology company where I have been a large shareholder since its founding.
-I have failed to create the right profitable business model despite my best efforts”, read V.G.
-Siddhartha’s suicide note who was the founder of the famous Café Coffee Day chains.
+“After 37 years, with strong commitment to hard work, having directly created 30,000 jobs in our companies and their subsidiaries, as well as another 20,000 jobs in technology company, where I have been a large shareholder since its founding, I have failed to create the right profitable business model despite my best efforts”, read V.G.
+Siddhartha’s suicide note who was the founder of the famous Café Coffee Day (CCD) chains.

-The Indian Coffee Baron in his departure note to his professional family admitted to not being able to create an appropriate profitable business model and admitted being in mammoth pressure from lenders.
+The Indian Coffee Baron, in his departure note to his professional family, admitted to not being able to create an appropriate profitable business model and admitted being under pressure from lenders.

 However, V.G.
-Siddhartha is not the only tycoon who lost self-confidence/ self-esteem which led him to take the most drastic step to end his life.
-In fact, his death further puts limelight on the extreme stress entrepreneurs are consistently in which force them to succumb to mental stress and depression.
+Siddhartha is not the only tycoon who lost self-confidence/ self-esteem, which led him to take the most drastic step to end his life.
+In fact, his death further puts limelight on the extreme stress entrepreneurs are consistently in, which forces them to succumb to mental stress and depression.

 Now, according to the departure note of the CCD Baron, he was in extreme stress and mental trauma as he owed huge amount of monies to lenders which proves that he was on the verge of insolvency.

 Insolvency can be described as a situation when a company or an individual can no longer pay what they owe to their lenders/ investors/ banks etc. on time; or when the value of their assets owned are lower than the money they owe.
 The law (mainly the Insolvency and Bankruptcy Code, 2016) provides legal remedy to companies/ individuals after they turn insolvent.

 So what can an entrepreneur do when he is on the verge of succumbing to stress and depression due to insolvency?
 The first step is to get in touch with an expert lawyer.